bitrise-io/bitrise-oauth/README.md

 - `HTTPClient(opts ...HTTPClientOption) *http.Client` returns a preconfigured `http.Client`.

 - `ManagedHTTPClient(opts ...HTTPClientOption) *http.Client` returns a preconfigured `http.Client`.
 Uses a thread-safe map to store the created clients, using the `clientID` + `clientSecret` + `tokenURL` combination as a key.
-When the function is called, it will try to retrieve an instance from the map by the credentials.
-If it already exists, the instance will be returned, otherwise, a new instance will be created, afterwards saved in the map, and returned.
+When the function is called, it will try to retrieve an existing instance from the map by the credentials.
+If found, the instance will be returned.
+Otherwise, a new instance will be created, saved in the map, and returned.

 ### Options